peering-manager/peering-manager/docs/models/peering/directpeeringsession.md

 properties can be configured (n.b. some are optional):

-* `Service Reference`: Optional internal service reference that can be used as a unique field to identify a session.
+* `Service Reference`: Optional internal service reference that can be used as a field to identify a session.
 * `Local Autonomous System`: autonomous system owning the session.
 * `Local IP Address`: local IPv6 or IPv4 address to be bounded on a local router.